victorfsf/nlpnet/README.rst

 .. image:: https://badges.gitter.im/Join%20Chat.svg
    :alt: Join the chat at https://gitter.im/erickrf/nlpnet
    :target: https://gitter.im/erickrf/nlpnet?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-Gitter is chat room for developers.
+Gitter is a chat room for developers.

 ===============================================================
 ``nlpnet`` --- Natural Language Processing with neural networks
 ===============================================================

 ``nlpnet`` is a Python library for Natural Language Processing tasks based on neural networks.
 Currently, it performs part-of-speech tagging, semantic role labeling and dependency parsing.
 Most of the architecture is language independent, but some functions were specially tailored for working with Portuguese.
-This system was inspired by SENNA_.
+This system was inspired by SENNA_. **Works with Python 3**

 .. _SENNA: http://ronan.collobert.com/senna/